richpatanalytics/FakeNewsAnalysis/README.md

 # FakeNewsAnalysis
 The objective of this project is twofold:
-(1) To source news articles and then train a model to predict real news or fake news.
+* To source news articles and then train a model to predict real news or fake news.
-(2) Given a new article, can we tell whether it is fake news or real news?
+* Given a news article, can we tell whether it is fake news or real news?

 Syracuse University IST 736 Text Mining Final Project